tsegarra/dummies/_posts/2022-11-03-we-got-the-beat.markdown

 vocal: | Yes I   got   your let-ter | Yes I'm   do - ing bet-ter |
 ```

-Some songs use what's called "compound meter,"
+Some songs use what's called "mixed meter,"
 where not every measure has the same number of beats.
 The verse
 of All You Need Is Love alternates between 4s and 3s.
 Or you
 could say it's in sevens.
 The Song That Jane Likes is in 4/4 but